Skip to content

 Was Atahualpa the last Sapa Inca?

 Atahualpa is considered the last freely ruling Sapa Inca.
-After him, the rule of the Inca changed fundamentally.
+After him, Inca rule fundamentally changed.

 Why is Atahualpa so well-known?

-He is known because his story is connected to the end of free Inca rule and the Spanish conquest.
+He is well-known because his story is connected to the end of free Inca rule and the Spanish conquest.

 Atahualpa and Huáscar were in a severe power struggle.
 This conflict weakened the empire.